copyrite/LwotcMinimalText/XComGame.md

 * Avenger will also activate on hostile actions with no target.

 ## Banish
 Fire at a target until you run out of ammo or it dies.
-The Aim of this attack decays by 15 per shot.
+The aim of this attack decays by 15 per shot.
 * Reveals you.
 * {% COOLDOWN %}